Pets from Ukraine

 The information on this page applies to dogs, cats and ferrets.
-The exception rules only apply if the pet comes to Sweden with its owner or comes with another person, in connection with the owner's trip to Sweden, and there is a completed pet owner declaration.
+The exception rules only apply if the pet comes to Sweden with its owner who is a refugee from Ukraina or comes with another person, in connection with the owner's escape to Sweden, and there is a completed pet owner declaration.
 In the cases below, it is the ordinary rules that apply instead.
-You can read about them under the heading Rules för importing animals under normal circumstances.
+You can read about them under the heading Rules for importing animals under normal circumstances.

 - The animals come with a person other than its owner.
 There is no pet owner declaration or the pet owner does not travel to Sweden in connection with the animal's journey.

 - The pet owner brings more than 5 animals.